ikewai/HIGRE-workshop/src/2_native_tools.md

 # Built-in Tools

-The Hawaii Groundwater Recharge Tool provides users with tools for modifying land-cover and defining areas of interest directly from the in-tool map using leaflet's drawing tools.
+The Hawaiʻi Groundwater Recharge Tool provides users with tools for modifying land-cover and defining areas of interest directly from the in-tool map using leaflet's drawing tools.

 ## Defining Custom Areas